 Trim your trees, please!

 City of Cedar Park contracts with a certified arborist to trim trees, bushes, and other vegetation along streets and sidewalks to relieve vehicle and pedestrian obstruction, which is a safety hazard.
 Tree trimming helps ensure the safety of our neighbors, utility workers, EMS, Fire Dept., school buses, etc. Foliage around water meters must also be groomed so the meter may easily be manually read if necessary.
 According to City ordinance, tree branches should hang:

 - No less than eight feet above the sidewalk, and

 The City encourages residents to do their own tree trimming so that trees appear even and meet owners’ aesthetic standards.
 If City of Cedar Park crews trim trees and foliage out of public right-of-ways, please be aware that they do not do any aesthetic trimming; it is for safety purposes only and may not meet your standards for how you would like your trees and foliage to look.
 If trees are not trimmed according to required dimensions the City may remove encroaching tree branches in order to prevent vehicle and vehicle obstruction.
-However, the City crews trim at a vertical plane adjacent to the apparent property line – which could result in trees appearing “lopsided”.
+Please be aware that City-contracted crews trim at a vertical plane adjacent to the apparent property line – which could result in trees appearing “lopsided”.
 City-contracted tree trimming crews must work year-round in order to maintain public safety, pedestrian and vehicular rights-of-way.
 To prevent oak wilt, the arborist seals fresh tree wounds on oak trees with either a tree wound dressing or latex paint, and disinfects tree pruning tools.